jkeefe/subway-forecast/PROCESS_NOTES.md

 - Add more error handling
 - Write raw data to S3 using snapshot time as key
 - In another table, store tweets/min using snapshot time as key

+Each public subnet needs a route table that includes the Internet Gateway

+Each private subnet needs a _different_ route table that doesn't.